ashatcreditchat/marketpulse/README.md

 ## preprocessing_pipeline.ipynb
-This notebook was used to preprocess the base data and collect them into csv files (for later use in feature_pipeline.ipynb) as well as figure out and test the text embedding tokenizer to see that it works as intended.
+Py notebook used to preprocess the base data and populate csv files (for later use in feature_pipeline.ipynb) as well as figure out and test the text embedding tokenizer to see that it works as intended.

 ## requirements.txt
 The requirements.txt file contains the modules needed to run the Python script.